madkarmaa/portable-minecraft-builder/README.md

 ## ❓ How to use

-Simply run `portable-minecraft-builder-(win64).bat` (download **[here](https://bit.ly/portable-mc)**).
-You'll be prompted to enter some personalization settings, then just let the script do its thing 😉.
+Simply run `portable-minecraft-builder-(win64).bat` (download **[here](https://bit.ly/portable-mc-gui)**).
+A Graphical User Interface (GUI) will pop-up.
+Adjust the settings, then click install and let the script do its thing 😉.
 It will delete all the unnecessary files by itself.
 Further instructions/information are available at script runtime.

 ![separator](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)